odtp-org/odtp-next-location-prediction/README.md

 2. Configure the environment variables with the desired configuration, and place the input files on `/odtp/odtp-input`.

 3. Execute the commands on `app.sh` one by one.

+## Changelog

+- v0.0.4
+    - Client updated to v0.1.2
+    - Github action for dockerhub publishing inlcuded
+    - Added fix when building on windows

 ## Developed by